Reconstruction of the school campus Bockmühle

 Study phase, delivery in 2028, 1st place invited competition

 Mickael Hassani, Iris Maass

-Secondary and high school for 1300 pupils, sport hall, refectory, multi-purpose space, administration, youth center, sport facilities
+Secondary and high school for 1300 pupils, sport hall, refectory, multi-purpose space, administration, youth center, urban park with sport facilities

 BNB Silber, HQE approach for the sport complex